MozillaHive/hive-contributor-guide/what_does_hive_nyc_do/README.md

 ### Exchanges

 Hive NYC facilitates a range of **live forums** for community members to network, as well as regular activities and events such as design charettes.
-We support the **professional development** of community members through workshops and trainings—participants are encouraged to share their own expertise and resources.
+We support the **professional development** of community members through workshops and trainings—participants are encouraged to share their own expertise.

 ### Experiments